VideojogosLusofona/color-shape-links-ai-competition/README.md

 pieces of both shapes.
 This means that a less observant player can lose in its turn, especially since shape has priority over color as a winning condition.
-Given this fact, as well as the arbitrary game dimensions, the challenges for the AI, namely at the level of the heuristic evaluation function, are multifold.
+Given this fact, as well as the arbitrary game dimensions, the challenges for the AI are multifold.

 The AI must be implemented in C# ([.NET Standard 2.0]) by extending [one class][`AbstractThinker`] and overriding [one method][`Think()`].